cubee-cb/spring-launcher/README.md

 Hmm, perhaps more specific?

 ### What does Spring mean?
 Honestly, I don't really know.
 You can use springs to launch stuff, far more simple than a rocket.
-SPrING is, uh, Simple Pygame... thING?
-Way better than calling it `launcher thingo` at least.
+SPRING is, uh, Simple Pygame... launcheR thING?
+Way better than just calling it `launcher thingo` at least.

 ### What's the icon?
 A character I made named Rin.
 She's a witch.
 She has no relation to Spring other than now being the icon.
 I might make a proper icon eventually.